(Featuring G. Evan Bennett, Founder, Managing Member, Anthology Capital)

-The demographic data for baby boomers has long been a routine talking point for medical sector outlooks, but with COVID-19, advancements in medical science and technology, and the surprise of Generation X, where’s the sector headed next?
+The demographic data for baby boomers has long been a routine talking point for medical science and technology, and the surprise of Generation X, where’s the sector headed next?

 The convergence of demographics, constant advancements in medical science, and the distinct social attitudes of baby boomers has been forecasted to drive medical office demand for several years.
 Predictions and analyses for Generation X, with its lower birth rates and differing attitudes, introduces some key questions to the outlook for the overall sector, but a closer look at the data suggests that impacts of the generational transition are not as ominous as some may think.